-The requirements of ASCE 7 must be applied to achieve varying performance levels based on the Risk Category of the facility.
+The requirements of the latest edition of American Society of Civil Engineers Structural Engineering Institute ASCE/SEI 7 Minimum Design Loads and Associated Criteria for Buildings and Other Structures must be applied to achieve varying performance levels based on the Risk Category of the facility.
 It is not permitted to design the building for wind speeds below the applicable building code specified minimum.
 Wind speeds are dependent on region and other factors specified in ASCE 7.
 Wind tunnel testing may be used during the design phase to determine loads on building structure more precisely than ASCE 7.
 A rigid model test can be used to determine localized pressures and overall mean loads applied to the building.
 An aero-elastic model test can be used to evaluate the dynamic response of the building due to wind loading.
-PV array supporting structures are to be considered as importance category II or greater and their design shall enhance the requirements of ASCE 7 with the recommendations in Structural Engineers Association of California Wind Design for Solar Arrays; SEAOC Solar Voltaic Systems Committee Report SEAOC PV2-2017, July 2017.
+PV array supporting structures are to be considered as importance category II or greater and their design will enhance the requirements of ASCE 7 with the recommendations in Structural Engineers Association of California Wind Design for Solar Arrays; SEAOC Solar Voltaic Systems Committee Report SEAOC PV2-2017, July 2017.